 The main campus library at East Carolina University is Joyner Library, a facility where students can study alone or in groups, check out books and DVDs, read journals and magazines, use computers, and get help using library materials and databases.
-The library contains 1.4 million books, more than 2.5 million pieces of microform, and thousands of periodicals.
+The library contains 1.4 million books, more than 2.5 million pieces of microform, and thousands of periodicals and maps as well as manuscripts and other special collections.
 In addition, all students registered at East Carolina University, regardless of location, have access to the library's subscription-based electronic resources.
 Students can use these resources to find journal articles, read newspapers, and check out e-books without leaving their home or dorm room.
 Access is provided through the library's Web site at www.lib.ecu.edu.
 Student status is verified by Pirate ID and password.
 In addition, the online Joyner Library catalog can be searched from any location.

 The Circulation Desk is one of the first things patrons see when entering Joyner Library from the plaza.
 Services here include, but are not limited to, the checking in or out of library materials, receiving help from library staff with locating items, and the answering of questions about the academic research library system and its services.
 To check out materials and to access the variety of services offered, bring your ECU OneCard or your distance education student card.
 The Reserve Collection - consisting of materials placed on reserve by professors for their students to check out - is part of the Circulation area.
-Another very popular service we provide for ECU students, faculty, and staff is the Pull & Hold service.
-Accessed through the Interlibrary Loan Department's Illiad system, this service provides patrons with the ability to request materials that are available on the shelf, have them pulled by our staff, and then held at the Circulation Desk for pick-up.
 Laptops may be checked out at the Circulation Desk for use in the Library.
 The laptops are equipped with the same programs as the lab computers and include a wireless card for Wi-Fi Internet access.
 If you would like to use the large LCD and plasma screens located in several of the library's group study rooms to display images from your laptop, Circulation offers remotes, adapters, and instructional guides for check out to ECU students.
 Video cameras and tripods are also available for checkout to ECU faculty, staff, students and area educators.
 There is a staff member on duty the entire time the library is open so feel free to stop by for assistance.